Mecha-Weasel/spittoon/FAQ.md

 ----------------------------------------
 Q: I do not trust the Windows "Installer" programs.
 Can I install the content manually instead?

-A: Absolutely.
+A: ABSOLUTELY.
 The "Installer" programs are just a convenience.
 The instructions for each are included in their documentation in the GitHub, specifically:
 1) About the HSB work-around specifically ... https://github.com/Mecha-Weasel/spittoon/blob/main/FoF-Community-Server-List-Update.md
 2) About the HSB thumbnails specifically ... https://github.com/Mecha-Weasel/spittoon/blob/main/FoF-Community-Map-Thumbnails-Update.md